Alzheimer's Documentary Series

 >>Black Dementia Minds, my wife will tell you that I will be there every Wednesday without a doubt.

-In the initial stages when we first joined, Kim was able to interact more than what she interacts today.
+In the initial stage is when we first joined, Kim was able to interact more than what she interacts today.

 But at the same time, even though she has progressed and she's not able to interact as much, she still is always listening.